4 Marquette Waterfalls in 1 Afternoon

 Looking to hit multiple falls in a day?
 Do you have a bit of time between breakfast and the beach, or between lunch and jumping off Black Rocks, or even (because the days will only get longer from here on out) between dinner and a late-night bonfire.

-Put these four falls on your list, and you can check em off in just one afternoon, although we don’t recommend rushing…
+Put these four falls on your list, and you can check them off in just one afternoon, although we don’t recommend rushing…

 Yellow Dog Falls

-Yellow Dog Falls are a further drive from Marquette than the other waterfalls listed here, but they are worth the drive time, and once you get to the trailhead, aren’t that difficult to reach.
-Besides, you’ll be glad you made the trip as you meander along one of the wildest streams east of the Mississippi, where native brook trout — Michigan’s State Fish — swim lazily in rocky pools and multiple waterfalls can be seen in just a two mile section of river.
+Yellow Dog Falls is a further drive from Marquette than the other waterfalls listed here, but they are worth the drive time, and once you get to the trailhead, aren’t that difficult to reach.
+Besides, you’ll be glad you made the trip as you meander along one of the wildest streams east of the Mississippi, where native brook trout — Michigan’s State Fish — swim lazily in rocky pools and multiple waterfalls can be seen in just a two-mile section of the river.

 The drive to the falls begins by heading towards Big Bay and CR 550.
 Just before Big Bay, turn left onto CR 510 and drive seven miles, be sure to continue on 510 by turning left at the intersection of AAA Road.

 After crossing the Yellow Dog River bridge, park on the left side in the small parking area, and follow the trail about 3/4 of a mile downstream to the 20-foot falls.
 For a longer and more adventurous hike, keep following the river another 1.5 miles downstream to Bushy Creek Falls — an equally awesome, multi-tiered falls that also offers good brook trout fishing in its pools.
 The Yellow Dog River in general drops very fast over a small distance before emptying into Lake Independence, so if you’re heading that way and have a whole day to spend exploring, be sure to look into the many other small falls in the area.